Ease of Use

-Solidi are members of ‘Accelerate Cambridge’ (run by University of Cambridge) which aims to accelerate the growth of start-ups with advice, mentoring, and resources.
-They’re also working with the Financial Conduct Authority (third cohort of the regulatory sandbox).
+Solidi are members of ‘Accelerate Cambridge’ (run by the University of Cambridge) which aims to accelerate the growth of start-ups with advice, mentoring, and resources.
+They have also previously worked with the Financial Conduct Authority (third cohort of its regulatory sandbox).

-Solidi doesn’t prompt users for Trustpilot reviews once they’ve completed a purchase/sale.
+Solidi doesn’t prompt users for Trustpilot reviews once they’ve completed a purchase or sale.
 Without a prompt, most people won’t think about leaving a review.

 The Trustpilot reviews which Solidi do have are from people who’ve gone out of their way to review them.